 Iraq: Implementing a way forward

 By C. Anthony Pfaff, Ben Connable, Masoud Mostajabi

 A new report lays out findings and recommendations to assist the Iraqi government and its international partners in improving political, social, economic, and security conditions.

 A Humanitarian Responsibility: End of US Support for Saudi-led Coalition in Yemen

 The Kingdom of Saudi Arabia (KSA) and ally United Arab Emirates (UAE), pledged decisive victory when they entered into war in March 2015 against Yemen’s Houthi rebels.
 The results thus far have not been the Houthis’ defeat, but tens of thousands of deaths, a cholera epidemic and famine — what the United Nations has deemed […]

 Masoud Mostajabi is an associate director of the Middle East Programs at the Atlantic Council.
-In this capacity, he is responsible for managing a robust portfolio of Middle East security issues, policy research, and business development.
+In this capacity, he is responsible for managing a robust portfolio of Middle East security issues, policy research, and business development focusing on Iraq and Iran.
 Previously, Masoud was an assistant director of the Council’s South Asia Center.
 His research focuses on diplomacy, human rights, climate change, and development.
 Masoud received his bachelor’s in Political Science and History at Arizona State University and his master’s in International Studies from American University’s School of International Service.